 Web load testing

 Web load testing looks at how the website reacts if several users access and request the same page at the same time.
-At the estimated peak load capacity when the maximum number of people are visiting your website, would the system be able to sustain without crashing, and how would it recover after a crash?
-This test should answer these questions, and also asses if the site is able to handle simultaneous user requests, large user input data, heavy loads on certain pages, simultaneous database connections, and more.
+At the estimated peak load capacity, when the maximum number of people are visiting your website, would the system be able to sustain without crashing, and how would it recover after a crash?
+This test should answer these questions and also assess if the site can handle simultaneous user requests, large user input data, heavy loads on certain pages, simultaneous database connections, and more.

 - Paste an internal URL directly in a browser address bar without logging in.
 The page should come as restricted.

 - Add invalid inputs to the fields of account username and password.
-For instance, check to see if restricted characters are allowed in the username, or if the inadequate special characters are validated in the password.
+For instance, check if the system allows restricted characters in the username or validates inadequate special characters in the password.

-Test to see if web testing application security breach attempts, error messages, and transactions are logged in the web server.
+Test if the web testing application logs security breach attempts, error messages, and transactions on the web server.

-This is a guide to web testing application here we have discussed the different factors of a web testing application process, which should be done with all the key elements of web testing application.
-You may also look at the following web articles to learn more
+This is a guide to web testing applications here; we have discussed the different factors of a web testing application process, which should be done with all the key elements of a web testing application.
+You may also look at the following web articles to learn more.